krishaamer/green-filter-research/research/literature/sustainability.md

 -   @PublicHealthLinkages2013

 -   @guidottiHealthSustainabilityIntroduction2015

--   In Taiwan, @leeDevelopingIndicatorFramework2021 developed a
-    framework of indicators to assess sustainable tourism.

 -   “Sustainability is important for many reasons including:
     Environmental Quality – In order to have healthy communities, we